Maryam-mary-karimi/ADI/README.md

 test_s1.py is implementing the controller agent on SDN switch.
 It is run by the switch to send contextual information to the ADI application through pox controller.

+ADI.ipynb is a jupyter notebook file for analysing the dataset and choose a proper verifictaion method using ADI decision tree.

 ## Execution guidance

 Install POX controller https://github.com/noxrepo/pox